SIS (Win) - Crystal Reports Will Not Run

 ALTERNATE FIX: If the user does not have SQLnet installed, often the DBBIN setting in the configuration manager is left blank during installation.
 This can cause Crystal to fail to initialize.

-- Make sure they are logged off of the ISIS client.
+- Make sure they are logged off of the SIS client.

 - Select Start->Programs->Peoplesoft Tools->Utilities->Configuration Manager.